memgraph/docs/cypher-manual/differences-in-cypher-implementations.md

 ### Unsupported constructs

 - Stored procedures.
-- `shortestPath` and `allShortestPaths` functions. `shortestPath` can be expressed using Memgraph's breadth-first expansion syntax.
+- `shortestPath` and `allShortestPaths` functions.
+They can be expressed using Memgraph's depth-first search and all shortest paths expansion syntax.
+Among Memgraph's [built in algorithms](/docs/reference-guide/built-in-graph-algorithms) are also breadth-first search and weighted shortest path.
 - Patterns in expressions.
 For example, Memgraph doesn't support `size((n)-->())`.
 Most of the time, the same functionalities can be expressed differently in Memgraph using `OPTIONAL` expansions, function calls etc. You